gauravsdeshmukh/BlackDeath/README.md

 Currently, this program can be executed conveniently from Spyder but I will try to make a UI for it soon.

-A notebook version is available to view here (note that this does not contain the vaccination modification): http://nbviewer.jupyter.org/gist/gauravsdeshmukh/89522824e8838bd2a98a5a9c1a984081
+A notebook version with complete description of each function is available to view here (note that this does not contain the vaccination modification): http://nbviewer.jupyter.org/gist/gauravsdeshmukh/89522824e8838bd2a98a5a9c1a984081